Alex-Lloyd-93/PGR_Training_fMRI_2020/Lecture_1.md

     - Exercises (to be done in the lecture):

-      a.
-Print your name for 5 times by writing a script.
+      -- Print your name for 5 times by writing a script.

-      b.
-Create directory structure like /mnt/c/subfolder1/subfolder2/subfolder3.
+      -- Create directory structure like /mnt/c/subfolder1/subfolder2/subfolder3.
 Create trial.txt file under subfolder3 and write your name for 5 times into that file by writing a script.

     - Git usage on the cluster